Call us myHUB

 Fixed price energy tariffs are popular for both home and business energy users.
 A fixed tariff is ideal for managing energy bills at a stable unit price.

 But what about business energy?
-We have created this guide to help both business energy users and households determine if fixed rate energy tariffs are viable in 2022, and what things might look like in a few years.
+We have created this guide to help business energy users determine if fixed rate energy tariffs are viable in 2025, and what things might look like in a few years.

 With so many different types of tariffs and deals on the market, home and business owners often wonder whether 1, 2, and 3-year fixed energy tariffs are the best option for them.